Get Involved

 • NEWCOMER MINISTRY

 Whether you’re a new member yourself or have been attending for decades, our newcomer ministry is a great way to get involved.
 We strive to build new relationships and help visitors feel more welcome.
-From get-to-know-you events throughout the year to warm smiles on Sunday mornings, we’d love for you to get involved today!
+From get-to-know-you events throughout the year to our team of greeters offering warm smiles and making connections on Sunday mornings, we’d love for you to get involved today!

 • Saints In Action